Autumn - the season of Letting go

 The Autumn colour fills my heart with joy — deep burgundies, bright reds, iridescent oranges, golden yellows, and the soft browns that form the backdrop to the vibrant autumn blooms.
 Nature is doing what it always does, presenting a gift, showing us where we are at if we are willing to look.

-You can hear it too.
-The gentle rustle underfoot as you walk through the dry, fallen leaf litter of the Melbourne Plane trees, Maples, Elms, Ash trees and Oaks.
-As the days shorten and it begins to cool, the air becomes crisp vibrating a deeper silence.
-There’s that moment in the stillness when you hear the soft twink as the leaf detaches from its branch and finally lets go.
+As the days shorten and it begins to cool, the air becomes crisp, carrying a deeper silence.
+There’s that moment in the stillness when you hear the soft tink as the leaf detaches from its branch and finally lets go.
 Not forced.
 Just… releasing.

 There’s a downward, dry, inward quality to this season.
 After the outward energy of Summer, everything begins to draw back.
 This is the Metal element — contraction, refinement, clarity, letting go of what’s no longer needed.